staltz/react-native-node/README.md

 ### Tip 2

 You can reduce the size of the bundle file `rnnodebundle` by using a tool like [noderify](https://www.npmjs.com/package/noderify) to create a single js file.

+## FAQ

+#### How is this possible?

+Node.js v7.1.0 (with V8, not JavaScriptCore) was compiled to a binary `bin_node_v710` following the approach used by ["NodeBase"](https://github.com/dna2github/NodeBase).
+This binary is prebuilt and included in this library.
+If you are concerned about security, you shouldn't use the prebuilt binary, but compile it yourself.

+#### What about iOS support?

+We can't run V8 Node.js on iOS since that violates Apple's policy around Just-In-Time compilation, but ChakraCore Node.js can run on iOS.
+We are depending on [this project by Janea Systems](http://www.janeasystems.com/blog/node-js-meets-ios/) to open source their methods and include a proper open source license.

+#### Does it support packages with native bindings?

+Yes, in theory, but that's the job of individual libraries having native bindings for android.
+Most packages don't have.
+I believe sodium-native has.
+Hint: if you want to compile the native part of packages, I recommend not trying to cross-compile.
+Instead, install `termux` on an Android device and compile from the phone directly.

+#### Why did you build this?

+I am bringing the [Scuttlebutt](https://www.scuttlebutt.nz/) ecosystem to mobile, and I built the package [react-native-scuttlebot](https://github.com/ssbc/react-native-scuttlebot) which uses this tool as dependency.
+These are in turn used by the mobile app project [mmmmm](https://github.com/staltz/mmmmm-mobile).